PGE383-HPC-Spring2018/assignment7/README.md

 >python test.py
 ```

-a status message of `OK` means your solution is correct.
+A status message of `OK` means your solution is correct.